Friedrich42/murrr.space/content/posts/how-to-create-a-tech-blog.md

 Basically you've already done most of the work, now you just need to add 2 files to your repository.

-Deploy to staging when pull request is created against develop branch.
+Deploy to staging when pull request is created against master branch.

 `.github/workflows/deploy-staging.yml`